flox/nixexprs/docs/builders.md

 - All binaries specified by the Erlang package

 #### Versions
 Erlang packages declared with this function in `./beamPackages` are version-agnostic.
-See [version agnosticism](version-agnosticism.md) for more info on version-agnostic definitions.
+See [package sets](package-sets.md) for more info on version-agnostic definitions.
 This means:
 - The channel result will contain this package for all supported Erlang versions
 - The builder automatically uses the correct Erlang version